Highlight: This is the only truck on the market with built-in tailgate speakers.

 What’s New: After being absent from Honda’s portfolio for a few years, the second-generation Ridgeline, which finally looks like a truck, returns with a bang.
 The new Ridgeline takes on many of the characteristics of the Pilot.
 With the exception of the truck bed, the Ridgeline rides and drives like the Pilot.
 Unlike the Pilot, the vehicles suspension system and hubs have been strengthen.
 The Ridgeline also has the most versatile pick up bed in the industry, offering a number of segment firsts.

 Why: Honda’s second generation midsize pick up is a segment buster in every sense.
 The 2017 Ridgeline is roomier, offers more luxury amenities, a powerful standard engine and a truck bed that will makes all of the competitors feel as though they need to go back to the drawing board.
+Its available as both a two wheel drive or an all-wheel drive model, depending upon the configuration.

 Besides a new design, the Ridgeline is now powered by a fuel-efficient 3.5-liter engine, with a 6-speed transmission.
 The vehicle also continues to be available in a front-wheel drive and an all-wheel drive configuration.